 Analyze which roles an IAM principal can assume using the principal access summary:

-This principal access summary shows that the ci user has the:
+This principal access summary shows that the ci

-• specific capability to use a number of roles such as AccountAdmnAccessRole-Sandbox, k9-auditor, and the k9-backend-dev roles
+service API unless prohibited by a specific trust resource policy - specific capability to use a number of roles such as

 Analyze access to a particular IAM role using the resource access summary view:

-This resource access summary shows the k9-dev-appeng role can be used by:
+This resource access summary shows the k9-dev-appeng

-• several principals within the account: ci, skuenzli, training, AccountAdminAccessRole-Sandbox, and even itself
+- several principals within the account:

-• the 445877806042 account, which is the k9 Security’s ‘Identity’ account trusted by k9-dev-appeng
+account, which is the k9 Security’s ‘Identity’ account trusted byk9-dev-appeng

 k9 uses multiple methods to construct this analysis.